 As the groundwater table rises, contaminants within the shallow groundwater will rise closer to the ground surface and may become emergent.
-The potential for contaminants to become emergent was assessed for the groundwater contaminants monitored at the wells in the SWRCB GAMA database (as discussed in Section 2.3 and shown in Table 2.2).
+The potential for contaminants to become emergent was assessed for the groundwater contaminants monitored at the observations wells by the RWQCB (as discussed in Section 2.3 and shown in Table 2.2).
 Each monitoring well was evaluated individually to identify which well locations have had contaminant concentrations that exceed human health benchmarks within the past 5 years (i.e., between 2015 and 2019).
-The contaminant concentration at the time of groundwater emergency was estimated considering the most recent concentration, the previous concentration trend, the sea level rise scenario when groundwater becomes emergent at the well location, and an extrapolated future concentration if sufficient monitoring data was available for this estimation.
-Only wells with contaminant concentrations between 2015 and 2019 above human health benchmarks were included in this assessment.
+The likelihood of the contaminant becoming emergent was considered using three values: